Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 ## Project Setup

-First you will need download or clone project which I prepared [GitHub Starter Project](https://github.com/Zovi343/E2E_Testing_with_Puppeteer_Starter.git).
+First you will need to download or clone project which I prepared [GitHub Starter Project](https://github.com/Zovi343/E2E_Testing_with_Puppeteer_Starter.git).
 If you don't prefere to code along, you can download already finished project [GitHub Final Project](https://github.com/Zovi343/E2E_Testing_with_Puppeteer_Final).

 #### After downloading Starter Project: